torgheh/bootmodal/README.md

 # Bootmodal

-Bootmodal makes it easier for Laravel back-end and front-end develepers to use Bootstrap modals.
+Bootmodal makes it easier for Laravel (currently only for Laravel 4.2) back-end and front-end developers to use Bootstrap modals.
-In administration interfaces modal dialogs are widly used but implementing them is always time consuming and involes lots of repeatation especially if the requets are made through AJAX.
+In administration interfaces modal dialogs are widely used but implementing them is always time consuming and involves lots of repetition especially if the requests are made through AJAX.
-Bootmodal Laravel package, provides back-end and front-end packages to accelerate this proccess.
+Bootmodal Laravel package provides back-end and front-end classes and plug-ins to accelerate this process.

 ## Installation